What is Bitumen?

-Asphalt is produced in a plant that heats, dries and mixes aggregate, bitumen and sand into a composite mix.
+Most of manufacturer provide asphalt a plant that heats, dries and mixes aggregate, bitumen and sand into a composite mix.
 It is then applied through a paving machine on site as a solid material at a nominated or required thickness, relative to the end use.
 Asphalt results in a smoother and more durable surface than a bitumen-sealed road.

 “asphalt” and “bitumen” are often used interchangeably to mean both natural and manufactured forms.
 In American English, “asphalt” (or “asphalt cement”) is commonly used for a refined residue from the distillation process of selected crude oils.
 Outside the United States, the product is often called “bitumen”, and geologists worldwide often prefer the term for the naturally occurring variety.
 Common colloquial usage often refers to various forms of asphalt as “tar”, as in the name of the La Brea Tar Pits.

 Naturally occurring asphalt is sometimes specified by the term “crude bitumen”.
 Its viscosity is similar to that of cold molasses while the material obtained from the fractional distillation of crude oil boiling at 525 °C (977 °F) is sometimes referred to as “refined bitumen”.

 It primarily used for paving roads.
 Other uses are for Bituminous Waterproofing Products, including the use of bitumen in the production of roofing felt and for sealing flat roofs.